oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README_2023-0.md

    5. Make sure you choose an appropriate device.
 See **Board-specific Considerations** above.

-3. Copy the oneAPI-generated IP to the Intel Quartus® Prime project.
+3. Copy the generated IP to the Intel Quartus® Prime project.
 This design uses host pipes, which generates additional internal SYCL kernels.
-The `fpga_export` build target uses the `-fsycl-device-code-split=per_kernel` flag to separate these additional kernels from your kernel, but these kernels will have their own reports and associated RTL.
-You will therefore need to hunt for the `.prj_X` directory that contains the IP you want to use in your design.
+The `fpga_ip_export` build target uses the `-fsycl-device-code-split=per_kernel` flag to separate these additional kernels from your kernel, but these kernels have their own reports and associated RTL.
+You must locate the the `.prj_X` directory that contains the IP you want to use in your design.

-   You can identify the correct `.prj_X` folder by looking for the one that contains a `*_di_inst.v` whose interfaces match your kernel.
+   You can identify the correct `.prj_X` folder by looking for the folder that contains `*_di_inst.v` file where the interfaces match your kernel.
 For example, in this project, `add_xample.fpga_ip.prj_1` is the correct `.prj_x` directory, because `add_example_fpga_ip_1_di_inst.v` contains only a CSR Agent interface in addition to the clock/reset signals:

    ```verilog
    add_fpga_ip_export_1_di add_fpga_ip_export_1_di_inst (